The Doppler boosted LISA response to gravitational waves: Derivation of Modified LISA Response

 The modulation of the Doppler term, on the other hand, contains a contraction of the accumulated GW $H_{ij}$ with the link- and velocity-vectors, which imposes a different antenna pattern.
 These contractions are of the form

-In summary, by solving the perturbed null geodesic to first order in $h$ and $\beta$, we obtain a closed-form expression for the GW-induced frequency shift that naturally incorporates Doppler shifts of the GW, point-ahead corrections and modulation of the laser's Doppler shift.
+In summary, by solving the perturbed null geodesic to first-order in $h$ and $\beta$, we obtain a closed-form expression for the GW-induced frequency shift due to the laser propagation that naturally incorporates Doppler shifts of the GW, point-ahead corrections and modulation of the laser's Doppler shift.
 This extends the standard stationary result to moving spacecraft.